 She has commented that the clinic is well known for its high standards of scholarship and research.
 Martha Piper has also noted that close collaboration among many different levels of faculty and administration within a university, is required in order to maintain such high standards of scholarship.
 Martha Piper is the co-author, along with another former university president, Indira Samarasekera of the University of Alberta, of a book entitled Nerve: Lessons of Leadership from Two Women Who Went First, published in 2021.

-The book I am working on about Einer Boberg does not end in 1995, the year when he passed away.
+The book I am working on about Einer Boberg does not end in 1995, the year when he died.
 Instead, it also highlights the contributions and insights of people who stutter, clinicians, and researchers, in the years from 1995 right up until the present moment.

 Several of my recent interviews have been with people who stutter and clinicians who are using podcasting and video to raise awareness about stuttering, and to establish connections among people who stutter, in Latin America, Africa, and China.